ParceladoLara/payment-plan/README.md

 # PAYMENT PLAN
-This is the Lara Payment Plan the heart of Lara Credit Proposal System.
+This is the Lara Payment Plan, the heart of Lara Credit Proposal System.
 It is a binary that calculates the payment plan for a given credit proposal.

 # Package Structure
 The package is structured as follows: